Morf-Engineering-Inc/agape_core/logs/jul_2025/how_to_think.md

 And you might actually be doing something really bad or really amazing.
 8:28
 We want to be able to watch.

+AI teacher taht responds with way to lead user to Understadning the principle of Einstien to expolain to child most complex thing or you dont; know it understand it well enough